 The Annapurna range rises above some of Nepal's lushest, steepest and loveliest foothills – perfect for a shorter trek to the viewpoint of Poon Hill, or, with a few more days in hand, up to the uplifting Annapurna Sanctuary and then back to Pokhara.

 From Pokhara, head off next to the jungle, grassland and rivers of Chitwan National Park.
 You're almost guaranteed sightings of rhinos, deer, monkeys, crocodiles and countless species of birds.
-You might not spot the elusive tigers, but you can ride on an elephant.

 Start acclimatizing with a day-hike from Kathmandu up to the valley rim at Shivapuri, taking in the Sleeping Vishnu at Budhanilkantha.

 Fly from Kathmandu to the world's most insane airstrip, and in minutes you're at the gates of Khumbu, the profoundly Buddhist Everest region, ready to start walking up to Namche.

 A "rest" day at Namche Bazaar, the Sherpa capital, might involve a six-hour round-trip hike to Thame.

 The slow ascent necessary for acclimatization above Namche allows time for monastery visits.
 On the trail between Namche and Base Camp, the serene gompa at Tengboche, Pangboche and Deboche are rich with gilded statues and thangka paintings.